Simple Dynamics for Plurality Consensus: Abstract

 \section{Abstract}

-We study a \emph{Majority Consensus} process in which each of $n$ anonymous agents of a communication network supports an initial opinion (a color chosen from a finite set $[k]$) and, at every time step, he can revise his color according to a random sample of neighbors.
-It is assumed that the initial color configuration has a sufficiently large \emph{bias} $s$ towards a fixed majority color, that is, the number of nodes supporting the majority color exceeds the number of nodes supporting any other color by an additive factor $s$.
-The goal (of the agents) is to let the process converge to the \emph{stable} configuration where all nodes support the majority color.
-We consider a basic model in which the network is a clique and the update rule (called here the \emph{3-majority dynamics}) of the process is that each agent looks at the colors of three random neighbors and then applies the majority rule (breaking ties uniformly).
+We study a \emph{Plurality-Consensus} process in which each of $n$ anonymous agents of a communication network initially supports an opinion (a color chosen from a finite set $[k]$).
+Then, in every (synchronous) round, each agent can revise his color according to the opinions currently held by a random sample of his neighbors.
+It is assumed that the initial color configuration exhibits a sufficiently large \emph{bias} $s$ towards a fixed plurality color, that is, the number of nodes supporting the plurality color exceeds the number of nodes supporting any other color by $s$ additional nodes.
+The goal is having the process to converge to the \emph{stable} configuration in which all nodes support the initial plurality.
+We consider a basic model in which the network is a clique and the update rule (called here the \emph{3-majority dynamics}) of the process is the following: each agent looks at the colors of three random neighbors and then applies the majority rule (breaking ties uniformly).